Nutria: European Union

 This species is included since 2016 in the EU list of Invasive Alien Species of Union concern (the Union list).
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.

 Ireland

 A nutria was first sighted in the wild in Ireland in 2010.
-Some nutria escaped from a pet farm in Cork City in 2015 and began breeding on the outskirts of the city.
+Some nutrias escaped from a pet farm in Cork City in 2015 and began breeding on the outskirts of the city.
 Ten were trapped on the Curraheen River in 2017, but the rodents continued to spread, reaching Dublin via the Royal Canal in 2019.
 Animals were found along the River Mulkear in 2015.
-The National Biodiversity Data Centre issued a species alert in 2017, saying that nutria "[have] the potential to be a high impact invasive species in Ireland. […] This species is listed as among 100 of the worst invasive species in Europe."
+The National Biodiversity Data Centre issued a species alert in 2017, saying that nutrias "[have] the potential to be a high impact invasive species in Ireland. […] This species is listed as among 100 of the worst invasive species in Europe."

+Italy

+First imported into Italy in 1928 for fur farming, many animals escaped or were freed deliberately after fur fell out of fashion.
+The species is mainly found in central Italy and the Po Valley.
+Their presence is more limited in southern Italy and the islands, except southern Sardinia, where they are quite widespread.
+The mayor of the town of Gerre de' Caprioli, Michele Marchi, proposed that the population could be reduced by eating the animals.